vuejs/awesome-vue/README.md

   - [Vue Proerty Decorator ★7](https://github.com/kaorun343/vue-property-decorator): Property Decorators for Vue.js by @kaorun343
   - [Vue-Typed](https://github.com/budiadiono/vue-typed): The vue-class-component in typescript favor by @budiadiono
   - [Vue as a Meteor UI layer](https://github.com/Akryum/meteor-vue-component): Packages to integrate vue in your meteor project as first-class citizen (with single-file components & apollo support) by @Akryum
+  - [Vue-Typescript ★47](https://github.com/itsFrank/vue-typescript): Typescript class decorators that allow for complete intellisense and type-checking support when developing Vue components in ts.
+By [@itsFrank](https://github.com/itsFrank)

 - #### General Plugins/Directives